San Pablo Bay: Ecology

 There are many undeveloped shore lands with salt marshes and mudflats.
 The Bay is a primary wintering stop for the canvasback duck population on the Pacific Flyway, as well as a migratory staging ground for numerous species of waterfowl.
 Much of the northern shore of the bay is protected as part of the San Pablo Bay National Wildlife Refuge.

 Endangered species that are found in the bay include the California brown pelican, California clapper rail, and salt marsh harvest mouse.
 This is a popular destination for recreation fishing, with Saltwater species including: striped bass, surfperch, sturgeon, starry flounder, leopard shark, topsmelt, and anchovy.
 In the 1880s there was a shrimp-fishing village, where some 500 Chinese people lived; they shipped approximately 90% of their catch to China.
 The location is now part of China Camp State Park.

 Popular culture

-San Pablo Bay is the setting of alternative rock band Primus's four-part song series "Fisherman's Chronicles," and is also referenced in "The Toys Go Winding Down" and "Harold of the Rocks."
+San Pablo Bay is the setting of alternative rock band Primus's four-part song series "Fisherman's Chronicles," and is also referenced in "The Toys Go Winding Down", "Harold of the Rocks" and "Ol' Diamondback Sturgeon".
 It is also mentioned in The Minus 5 song "John Barleycorn Must Live."
 In Susan Choi's book, American Woman, which mirrors the Patty Hearst scandal of the 1970s, the Bay's waters are said to welcome main characters Jenny and Pauline home after they've traversed from the East coast.